ikraamg/ikraamg/README.md

 I've worn many hats in my career in the spaces of education and technology.
 Although I am a proud jack of all trades, my experiences have led me to dive into software development, where I believe I can make the most impact.

-Coming from an electronic engineering degree, I have been fortunate to have an all-rounded technological prowess and a knack for applying technology effectively in real-world scenarios.
+Coming from an electronic engineering degree, I have been fortunate to have an all-rounded technological ability and a knack for applying technology effectively in real-world scenarios.
 This ability was one of the most highlighted skills coming from my senior peers.
 The second of which was the ability to work productively with anyone in a team.

 My current software forte is **Ruby on Rails**, which is soon to be coupled with JavaScript and React